Skip to content

 • What are the key indicators of success?

-Only once you have a clear definition can you start measuring quality and working on improving the quality of hire.
+With a clear definition, you can start measuring and improving the quality of hire.

 3. Align the hiring team with the right requirements